Skip to content

 Section titled “POST /sessions — create or touch a session”

-Ensures a session exists for the given user+topic.
+Ensures a session exists for the given agent+topic.
 Does not execute any command — the session starts empty and waits for the first /exec call.

 Request: